avast/labmanager-unit-vsphere/README.md

 Anyone wishing to join the development needs to adhere to the following rules.

-Contributors outside QA Automation team are required to discuss the contribution first via
+Contributors outside QA Automation team are required to discuss the contribution first via GitHub Issues.

 ### Technical requirements for development
 * Install Python 3.6